 - Surveying and analyzing employee transportation patterns and needs

-- CommuteSMARTclub – registered commuters are eligible for the Emergency Ride Home program (up to 6 free rides home a year if an emergency occurs during work or carpool driver has an emergency) and drawings for prizes
+- Emergency Ride Home Program – registered commuters are eligible to receive reimbursement for up to 6 taxi or Uber rides a year if an emergency occurs during work or a carpool driver has an emergency

 - Quarterly e-newsletter

-- Regional commuter events and contests (e.g. “Commute SMART Challenge”, Bike to Work Week”, “Try Transit Week”)
+- Regional commuter events and contests (e.g. “Commute SMART Challenge”, “Dump the Pump Challenge”, “Conquer the Cold”)

 - Workshops (e.g. bike safety, bike maintenance)